COVID-19: health and safety measures for child care

 How child care is operating

-Licensed child care centres and licensed home-based child care services are open and must follow all health and safety measures.
+Licensed child care centres and licensed home-based child care services are open and must follow all public health and safety measures.

 Camps that operate over the summer can open if they follow the safety guidelines (PDF).